Claw hand; Ulnar nerve palsy – claw hand; Ulnar nerve dysfunction – claw hand; Ulnar claw

 Taking steps to prevent injury to the hand and seeking emergency medical attention for symptoms, people with a claw hand can improve their quality of life and preserve the function of the affected hand.

-Davis TRC.
+Davis trc.
 Tendon transfers for median, radial, and ulnar nerve palsy.
-In: Wolfe SW, Pederson WC, Kozin SH, Cohen MS. Green’s Operative Hand Surgery.
+In: Wolfe SW, Pederson WC, Kozin sh, Cohen MS. Green’s Operative Hand Surgery.
 68h ed.
 Philadelphia, PA: Elsevier; 2022:chap 31.

 Feldscher SB.
 Therapy management of tendon transfers.
 In: Skirven TM, Osterman AL, Fedorczyk JM, PC cabinet, Feldscher SB, Shin Ek, eds.
 Rehabilitation of the Hand and Upper Extremity.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 44.

-Sapienza A, Green S. Correction of the claw hand.
+Wisdom a, Green S. Correction of the claw hand.
 Hand Clin.
 2012;28(1):53-66.
 PMID: 22117924 pubmed.ncbi.nlm.nih.gov/22117924/.